madhusmita0309/madhusmita0309/README.md

 <details>
  <summary><h3>👨‍💻 Little bit about me</h3></summary>
 👋 Hi there!
-I'm Madhusmita, a highly motivated professional with a strong educational background and diverse work experience in the tech industry.
+I'm Madhu, a highly motivated professional with a strong educational background and diverse work experience in the tech industry.

 🎓 I hold a Bachelor of Engineering degree in Computer Engineering and a Master's in Computer Science, which has provided me with a solid foundation in the world of technology.